seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 # Benchmark

-The module was tested on an Intel Core i5-12400 with 16 GB RAM running Windows 11.
+The benchmark tests were conducted on a system running Windows 11 with an Intel Core i5-12400 and 16 GB of RAM.
+The templates used for evaluation included conditional logic, loops, randomization, and annotated entities, representing a moderately complex structure typical for synthetic text generation.
+The focus was on measuring text throughput during large-scale data generation, excluding I/O and external dependencies.

 ## Single-Pass Evaluation